tracycox/dotfiles/docs/tasks.md

 - [ ] address save needs work
 - [ ] customer exstension
 - [ ] update customer exstension probably want site specific
-- [ ] change the image handling to have an imagedir
+- [x] change the image handling to have an imagedir

 - [ ] shop.ifit needs to have reversal set up when order is declined
+- [ ] slack message needs to say environment